derekjp/mcn-yinzers-guide/source/index.md

 ### Oakland
 <img src="assets/images/oakland.png">

 Oakland is really a student haven, and where you can find the University of Pittsburgh and Carnegie Mellon University.
-The main attractions here are some awesome museums, and great parks.
+The main attractions here are some awesome museums and great parks.
 Parking can be a challenge, so pay close attention to where you're parking and how much it will cost.

 #### Food & Drink
 * Frankie's (cheap hot dogs, been around since the dawn of time.
 Follow the onions) [yelp](http://www.yelp.com/biz/frankies-extra-long-pittsburgh) | [directions](https://goo.gl/maps/iYhMd)